ddnet/ddnet/CONTRIBUTING.md

 Do not use the `goto` keyword.

-### Assignements in if statements should be avoided
+### Assignments in if statements should be avoided

 Do not set variables in if statements.